aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/composing-expressions/_index.md

 **Note –** Whereas using generic types' identifiers is forbidden in template expressions, you can use identifiers of nullable types in the shorthand "`T?`" form.

 Also, the engine allows you to use anonymous types in template expressions.
-Such types are useful while composing expressions with grouping by a few keys.
+Such types are useful while composing expressions with grouping by several keys.
 See "Appendix A. Enumeration Extension Methods" for the examples.

 ## Accessing Type Members